lnussbaum/incant/README.md

 ## Features

 - **Declarative Configuration**: Define your development environments using simple YAML files.
-- **Provisioning Support**: Declare and run provisioning scripts automatically.
 - **Shared Folder Support**: Mount the current working directory into the instance.
+- **Provisioning Support**: Declare and run provisioning scripts automatically, copy files to the instance, and set up an SSH server automatically.

 ## Installation